[OVERVIEW]

 ====

-Decidueye can run Low Kick instead of Leaf Blade or Shadow Sneak in order to hit Incineroar, other Dark-types, and Registeel for super effective damage, but loses either priority or its Grass-type STAB move in return.
-Decidueye can also run a special attacking set with Nasty Plot, Shadow Ball, and any of Giga Drain, Leaf Storm, and Energy Ball, but this set can be easily revenge killed as it lacks priority.
+Decidueye can run Low Kick instead of Leaf Blade or Shadow Sneak in order to hit Incineroar, other Dark-types, and Registeel for super effective damage, but it loses either priority or its Grass-type STAB move in return.
+Decidueye can also run a special attacking set of Nasty Plot / Shadow Ball / Giga Drain, Leaf Storm, or Energy Ball / Roost or Tera Blast Ground, but this set can be easily revenge killed because it lacks priority.

 Checks and Counters